MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/report-finished-job-device.md

 The job card device supports three scenarios for reporting on serial-controlled items.
 These scenarios apply both to items that are enabled for advanced warehouse processes and to items that aren't enabled for advanced warehouse processes.

-- **Manually assigned serial numbers**: Workers enter a custom serial number.
+- **Manually assigned serial numbers** - Workers enter a custom serial number.
 This serial number might come from an external source that isn't known to the system.
-- **Predefined serial numbers**: Workers select a serial number in a list of serial numbers that the system automatically generates before the production order is released to the job card device.
+- **Predefined serial numbers** - Workers select a serial number in a list of serial numbers that the system automatically generates before the production order is released to the job card device.
-- **Fixed serial number**: Workers don't enter or select a serial number.
+- **Fixed serial number** - Workers don't enter or select a serial number.
 Instead, the system automatically assigns a serial number to the production order before it's released.

 ### Enable the feature on your system